eskater/Mobizon/README.md

 }
 ```

-In your notifiable model, make sure to include a routeNotificationForSmscru() method, which return the phone number.
+In your notifiable model, make sure to include a routeNotificationForMobizon() method, which return the phone number.

 ```php
 public function routeNotificationForMobizon()